What is a Joint Stock Company?

 Separate legal entity

 A company has its own legal identity, which is separate from its shareholders.
-It is known as an artificial person and has its own rights.
-Hence, A shareholder can’t bind a company by his acts, as the members and company are considered as two different individuals in the eyes of the law.
+It is known as an artificial person and has its rights.
+Hence, a shareholder can’t bind a company by his acts, as the members and company are considered as two different individuals in the eyes of the law.
 A company can buy its property, borrow money, incur debts, enter into a contract or even file a case against its shareholders.
 In the same way, shareholders can also sue the company, and they won’t be responsible for the debt taken by the company.

-One of the most attractive features of a Joint Stock Company is its limited liability.
+One of the most attractive features of a Joint Stock Business is its limited liability.
 The liability of the shareholders will be limited to the value of their shares.
 For example, if a company makes a loss and cannot pay its creditors, then shareholders won’t pay anything more than the value of their shares.
 Shareholders won’t be personally liable, and their personal property won’t be used to recover the dues of the company.

 Read more: Common Seal of Company